Nauru Island is located in the south-western Pacific Ocean, about 2,580

 Emplaced on Nauru.

-construction and the Nauru phosphate Corporation occasionally dig up unexploded
+construction is undertaken or by excavation by the Nauru Phosphate Corporation occasionally dig up unexploded

 of artifacts, weapons guns and aircraft wreckage